vincentkfu/fio/HOWTO.rst

 	given is a read or random read, fio will assume that it should verify a previously written file.
 If the data direction includes any form of write, the verify will be of the newly written data.
-	To avoid false verification errors, do not use the norandommap option when verifying data with async I/O engines and I/O depths > 1.
-Or use the norandommap and the lfsr random generator together to avoid writing to the same offset with multiple outstanding I/Os.

 .. option:: verify_offset=int